shnizman/School-Enrollment/README.md

 # School-Enrollment

 Simple School Enrollment, a backend Rest API, using Java, Spring, Spring boot and m2 in memory DB.
+Edge cases are not been handled

 ## Installation